KostasStefanidis/Semantic-Segmentation/README.md

 - -d : The path which contains the dataset
 - -m : Model type (Unet_res or DeepLabV3)
 - -n : The name the model will have
-- -p : What type of pre-processing will be done to the data as well as the type of backbone that will be used for the model.
+- -b : The type of backbone that will be used for the model.
 ```
-> ./train.sh -d /path/to/dataset -t DeepLabV3 -n MyDeepLabV3 -p EfficientNetV2
+> ./train.sh -d /path/to/dataset -t DeepLabV3 -n MyDeepLabV3 -b EfficientNetV2
 ```
 This script invokes the python scirpts and also adds all the logs and predictions of the given model to a zip archive